bakpakin/Fennel/reference.md

 require](tutorial#relative-require) section in the tutorial for more information.

 ## Macros

 All forms which introduce macros do so inside the current scope.
-This is usually the top level for a given file, but you can introduce macros into smaller scopes as well.
+This is usually the top level for a given file, but you can introduce macros into nested scopes as well.
 Note that macros are a compile-time construct; they do not exist at runtime.
 As such macros cannot be exported at the bottom of a module like functions and other values.

 ### `import-macros` load macros from a separate module

-*(Since 0.4.0)*

 Loads a module at compile-time and binds its functions as local macros.